 - Select all of your direction files and click “Share”

 - Save them to your Google drive destination (You should only have to select this once.
 It will remember this destination each time.)

-Be sure to make the share settings of the Google drive folder where you save all of your audio directions set to “Anyone with the link can view.”
+Be sure to make the sharing settings of the Google Drive folder where you save all of your audio directions set to “Anyone with the link can view.”